SimonScholz/simonscholz.github.io/content/about.md

 Prior to my tenure at MediaMarktSaturn, I worked at vogella GmbH, an esteemed open-source company founded by Java Champion Lars Vogel.
 During this time, I conducted comprehensive training sessions, delivered talks and workshops at prominent industry events, and actively contributed to open source projects, solidifying my commitment to knowledge acquisition and distribution.

-For additional insights into my experience and accomplishments, please refer to my comprehensive CV.
+For additional insights into my experience and accomplishments, please refer to my comprehensive <a href="/cv">CV <Icon name="pepicons-pop:cv" class="ml-2"/></a>.